-- 15.1 The Chair or, in his or her absence the Deputy Chair, shall preside at meetings of the Council of Governors, and the person chairing the meeting shall have a casting vote. - 15.2 Meetings of the Council of Governors shall be open to members of the public, unless the Council of Governors has resolved to exclude members of the public for special reasons. - 15.3 For the purposes of obtaining information about the Trust's performance of its functions or the Directors' performance of their duties (and deciding whether to propose a vote on the Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting of the Council of Governors.
+- 15.1 The Chair or, in their absence the Vice Chair, shall preside at meetings of the Council of Governors, and the person chairing the meeting shall have a casting vote. - 15.2 Meetings of the Council of Governors shall be open to members of the public unless the Council of Governors has resolved to exclude members of the public for special reasons. - 15.3 Meetings of the Council of Governors shall take place as regularly as necessary to discharge its duties and at least four times per calendar year. - 15.4 For the purposes of obtaining information about the Trust's performance of its functions or the

+Directors' performance of their duties (and deciding whether to propose a vote on the Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting of the Council of Governors.